Cabonilla/place_it/README.md

 # What I Learned

-* The power of newmorphism design.
+* The power of neumorphism design.
 * Using JS libraries.
 * App refactoring.
 * Downloading web elements.